 Faculty collaboration also needs to improve, as many NYU WIRELESS faculty members are still not fully engaged with the center, and this hurts our culture and the experience of the students.
 Prof. Rappaport asked the board for suggestions how to improve this, and stressed that Industry Affiliate companies should feel empowered to develop relationships with many faculty in the center, and to use all of the expertise on our faculty for their company’s benefit.
 He stated that our ultimate goal is to graduate our best students to take jobs inside Industrial Affiliate companies, and that all the faculty want to help our board members do this.
 The faculty are at the service of the Board..
+[This last sentence may overstate the ability of the board members to control our time.
+Do you want to qualify at all.]

 Prof. Rappaport then presented three potential steeples for excellence to meet the 5 stated goals above.
 These three potential steeples of excellence included: a) A National Science Foundation (NSF) Engineering Research Center (ERC) in GHz and THz wireless/optical systems and devices, b) White Spaces and Dynamic Spectrum Access, and c) Medical wireless applications.
 The board was asked to provide feedback and thoughts on the potential strategic value of these opportunities during their closed-door session.